Nurturing a sense of belonging at school: what helps pupils feel connected?

 Research shows pupils’ sense of belonging impacts their academic outcomes, including academic achievement, classroom engagement, motivation, and attendance.
 Positive peer relationships and emotional wellbeing also play significant roles.
 Conversely, low academic achievement often coincides with a lack of belonging.

-Attendance rates are also closely tied to belonging, with higher levels of connectedness correlating with better attendance, particularly among at-risk pupils.
+Attendance rates are also closely tied to belonging.
+Higher levels of connectedness correlate with better attendance, particularly among at-risk pupils.
 Addressing belongingness is crucial for improving outcomes.

 Wellbeing: understanding self-esteem

-Lastly, literature shows that having a strong feeling of belonging at school is very important for pupils' happiness and mental health.
-Feeling connected and supported by others around you helps protect you against feeling down or stressed, no matter your background.
+Literature shows that having a strong feeling of belonging at school is very important for pupils' happiness and mental health.
+No matter your background, feeling connected and supported by others helps protect you against feeling down or stressed.

 Research shows that when pupils feel like they belong at school, they tend to be happier, more confident, and do better overall.
-When pupils are moving from primary to secondary school, feeling like they fit in can really make a difference in how they handle changes and challenges and feel about themselves.
+Feeling like they can fit in can really make a difference in how they handle changes and challenges when pupils are moving from primary to secondary school.

 Conclusion